-1 (a) Prior to the admission of a pupil to any public school in 2 West Virginia, the county superintendent shall require the pupil's parent(s), guardian(s) or custodian(s) to provide, upon 3 registration, a sworn statement or affirmation indicating 4 5 whether the student is, at the time, under suspension or expulsion from attendance at a private or public school in West 6 7 Virginia or another state.
-Any person willfully making a 8 materially false statement or affirmation shall be guilty of a 9 misdemeanor and, upon conviction, the penalty shall be the 10 same as provided for "false swearing" pursuant to section three, 11 article five, chapter sixty-one of this code.

-12 (b) Prior to the admission of a pupil to any public school, 13 the principal of that school or his or her designee shall consult 14 the uniform integrated regional computer information system 15 (commonly known as the West Virginia Education Information 16 System) described in subsection (f), section twenty-six, article 17 two, chapter eighteen of this code, to determine whether the 18 pupil requesting admission is, at the time of the request for 19 admission, serving a suspension or expulsion from another 20 public school in West Virginia.

-(c) The state board of education shall provide for the West Virginia Education Information System to disallow the recording of the enrollment of any pupil who is, at the time of attempted enrollment, serving a suspension or expulsion from another public school in West Virginia, and for that system to notify the user who has attempted to record such enrollment that the pupil may not be enrolled, and to notify that user of thereason therefor.
+- (a) Prior to the admission of a pupil to any public school in 1 2 West Virginia, the county superintendent shall require the 3 pupil's parent(s), guardian(s) or custodian(s) to provide, upon registration, a sworn statement or affirmation indicating 4 5 whether the student is, at the time, under suspension or expul-6 sion from attendance at a private or public school in West 7 Virginia or another state.
+Any person willfully making a 8 materially false statement or affirmation shall be guilty of a 9 misdemeanor and, upon conviction, the penalty shall be the 10 same as provided for "false swearing" pursuant to section three, 11 article five, chapter sixty-one of this code. - (b) Prior to the admission of a pupil to any public school, 12 13 the principal of that school or his or her designee shall consult 14 the uniform integrated regional computer information system 15 (commonly known as the West Virginia Education Information 16 System) described in subsection (f), section twenty-six, article 17 two, chapter eighteen of this code, to determine whether the 18 pupil requesting admission is, at the time of the request for 19 admission, serving a suspension or expulsion from another 20 public school in West Virginia. - 21 (c) The state board of education shall provide for the West 22 Virginia Education Information System to disallow the record-23 ing of the enrollment of any pupil who is, at the time of 24 attempted enrollment, serving a suspension or expulsion from 25 another public school in West Virginia, and for that system to 26 notify the user who has attempted to record the enrollment that 27 the pupil may not be enrolled, and to notify that user of the 28 reason therefor. - (d) Notwithstanding any other provision of this code to the contrary, any pupil who has been suspended or expelled from

-29 (d) Notwithstanding any other provision of this code to the contrary, any pupil who has been suspended or expelled from 30 31 school pursuant to section one-a, article five, chapter eighteen-a 32 of this code, or who has been suspended or expelled from a public or private school in another state, due to actions de-33 scribed in section one-a, article five, chapter eighteen-a of this 34 35 code, may not be admitted to any public school within the state of West Virginia until the period of suspension or expulsion has 36 37 expired.
+- 31 school pursuant to section one-a, article five, chapter eighteen-a - 32 of this code, or who has been suspended or expelled from a - 33 public or private school in another state, due to actions de- - 34 scribed in section one-a, article five, chapter eighteen-a of this - 35 code, may not be admitted to any public school within the state - 36 of West Virginia until the period of suspension or expulsion has - 37 expired.